 DR (define risk):

 This is the first step in interpretation to try and determine the indication of the test that would point to likely findings in the tests.
-Common risks include maternal hypertension, maternal diabetes, multiple gestation, intrauterine growth restriction, congenital anomalies, post datism and premature rupture of membranes.
+Common risks include maternal hypertension, maternal diabetes, multiple gestations, intrauterine growth restriction, congenital anomalies, post date and premature rupture of membranes.

 Bra (Baseline heart rate)

 The baseline heart rate is estimated over a 10-minute window.
 The normal fetal heart rate is about 110—160 beats per minute(bpm) as a baseline and is irregular, changing with fetal movements.
 There will be accelerations seen several times a minute, because of fetal movements.

 Fetal tachycardia is defined as a baseline heart rate of greater than 160 beats per minute that may arise from fetal hypoxia, fetal tachyarrhythmia, maternal anemia, or hyperthyroidism.

 Fetal bradycardia is defined as a baseline heart rate of less than 160 beats per minute.
 It may be due to post datism, occiput posterior or transverse position.

 The variability of the fetal heart rate can help determine fetal health during the first stage of labor.
 A flat tracing no change in heart rate over a few minutes can signal fetal distress but can also mean the fetus is asleep.

 Minimal heart rate variability is defined as having less than 5 ppm variability.
 Moderate heart rate variability is defined as having heart rate variability of 6—15 bpm.
 Marked heart rate variability is defined as having a baseline that varies more than 25 bpm over several minutes.

 - Reassuring: 5—25 bpm